dddontshoot/RoboCraftAssembler/README.md

 ## List of improvements:

+### 2021.09
+- Two columns have been added to the CSV file (Remark, and Path)
+- Complete set of meshes (no tuextures) that were assembled manually

+### 2021.08
+- Simplified the code that handles rotations

 ### 0.3.5
 - Command line support ~~(even tho' we still haven't figured out the best way to stop the default cube from contaminating our bots)~~ Solved it!